 The present study assessed the antimicrobial potentials of V. amygdalina extracts on Candida albicans, Pseudomonas aeruginosa, and Staphylococcus aureus.
-The result confirmed that the stem bark and root extracts of the plant possess antimicrobial tendencies.
-Thus, the observed biological reactions shown by the aqueous extracts of V. amygdalina corroborate the traditional application of this plant as an alternative antibiotic.
+The result confirmed that the plant's stem bark and root extracts possess antimicrobial tendencies.
+Thus, the observed biological reactions shown by the aqueous extracts of V. amygdalina validate the traditional adaptation of this plant as an alternative antibiotic.